 - Hallucinations and delirium

-As it is highly potent, it is particularly easy to accidentally overdose on Ativan.
-These overdoses typically occur when the drug is combined with another substance, such as alcohol.
-Indicators of an overdose include:
+As a highly potent drug, it is particularly easy to accidentally overdose on Ativan.
+These overdoses typically occur when the drug is combined with other substances.
+Alcohol abuse, for example, is a common co-occurrence with Ativan addiction.

 - Slurred speech